 Tips on how to crochet with Fuzzy, faux fur and eyelash yarn like a pro

 Fuzzy yarns are forgiven – They hide almost all errors that would almost always happen when you are crocheting with these yarns.
 You do not need to be perfect when crocheting with these kinds of yarn as it hides errors.
 Examples include a skipped or missed stitch.
 While this would be glaring if you were crocheting with smooth yarns, no one would notice this error when you crochet with fur faux or fuzzy yarns.

-These yarns can be difficult to crochet with and most people would usually shy away from working with that kind of yarn.
+These yarns can be difficult to crochet with, and most people would usually shy away from working with that kind of yarn.
 The truth is, these yarns make the best-finished project.
 And it can never be over-emphasized that they work up pretty quickly.
-Fuzzy yarns are perfect for the last-minute crochet gift items as you can complete even a large project within a few hours.
+Fuzzy yarns are perfect for last-minute crochet gift items, as you can complete even a large project within a few hours.

+Tips on how to crochet with Fuzzy, faux fur and eyelash yarn like a pro